Kunbi

-Kunbi (alternatively Kanbi) is a generic term applied to castes of traditional farmers in Western India.
-These include the Dhonoje, Ghatole, Hindre, Jadav, Jhare, Khaire, Lewa (Leva Patil), Lonare and Tirole communities of Vidarbha.
-The communities are largely found in the state of Maharashtra but also exist in the states of Madhya Pradesh, Gujarat, Karnataka, Kerala and Goa.
+Kunbi (alternatively Kanbi) (Marathi: ISO 15919: Kuṇabī, Gujarati: ISO 15919: Kaṇabī) is a generic term applied to several castes of traditional farmers in Western India.
+These include the Dhonoje, Ghatole, Masaram, Hindre, Jadav, Jhare, Khaire, Lewa (Leva Patil), Vanjari, Lonare and Tirole communities of Vidarbha.
+The communities are largely found in the state of Maharashtra but also exist in the states of Madhya Pradesh, Gujarat (now called Patidar), Karnataka, Kerala and Goa.
 Kunbis are included among the Other Backward Classes (OBC) in Maharashtra.

 Most of the Mavalas serving in the armies of the Maratha Empire under Shivaji came from this community.
 The Shinde and Gaekwad dynasties of the Maratha Empire are originally of Kunbi origin.
 In the fourteenth century and later, several Kunbis who had taken up employment as military men in the armies of various rulers underwent a process of Sanskritisation and began to identify themselves as Marathas.
 The boundary between the Marathas and the Kunbi became obscure in the early 20th century due to the effects of colonisation, and the two groups came to form one block, the Maratha-Kunbi.

-Tensions along caste lines between the Kunbi and the Dalit communities were seen in the Khairlanji killings, and the media have reported sporadic instances of violence against Dalits.
+Tensions along caste lines between the Kunbi and the Dalit communities were seen in the 2006 Khairlanji killings of four Scheduled Caste citizens by fellow villagers of Khairlanji, and the media have reported sporadic instances of violence against Dalits.
 Other inter-caste issues include the forgery of caste certificates by politicians, mostly in the grey Kunbi-Maratha caste area, to allow them to run for elections from wards reserved for OBC candidates.
 In April 2005, the Supreme Court of India ruled that the Marathas are not a sub-caste of Kunbis.

+Maharashtra's Kunbi community shares links with North and Eastern India's Kurmi.
+Both are farming communities.
+Both communities have deep roots in agriculture, with "Kunbi" itself meaning "farmer" in Marathi.
+The Indian government in 2006 recognized them as synonymous and NCBC issued notification that the 'Kurmi' caste / community of Maharashtra is akin to the Kunbis of Maharashtra and is socially and educationally backward.